The Blue Comet: Synopsis

 Tony decides to act first and kill Phil, using the "cousins," the Italian hitmen who performed the hit on Rusty Millio.
 The order is eventually passed down to Corky Caporale, who makes contact with them.
-But Phil is in hiding, and they kill the wrong man, the father of Phil's comare — and kill his comare, too.
+But Phil is in hiding, and they kill the wrong man, the father of Phil's comare — and kill his daughter too.

 Tony realizes the urgent danger, and orders Silvio to tell everyone in the family to go to their safe house, but it is too late.
 Almost simultaneously, Bobby is killed in a model railway store and, leaving the Bada Bing together, Silvio and Patsy are intercepted by two Lupertazzi hit men.
 Silvio is shot several times and severely wounded; the doctors say he may never regain consciousness.
 Patsy escapes unhurt.

 Tony goes home and breaks the news to Carmela.
 He is going to a safe house; she must go to some other safe place.
 He goes upstairs to A.J.'s bedroom, where he now spends most of his time.
 Rhiannon is there with him and Tony sends her away.
 Tony tries to explain things gently.
-When A.J. starts whimpering about depressive symptoms, he pulls him out of bed and throws him onto the floor.
+When A.J. starts whimpering about depressive symptoms, he pulls him out of bed and throws him onto the floor demanding to pack his things.

 At night, Tony, Paulie, Carlo, Walden Belfiore and Dante Greco drive to an old suburban safe house.
 Tony goes upstairs and lies down fully clothed, holding the AR-10 rifle that Bobby gave him for his birthday while reminiscing on his conversation with Bobby about the possibility of being killed.